TylerHillery/TylerHillery.github.io/content/articles/project_stock_data_pipeline.md

 ____

 #### **Project Overview**
 Purpose of this project was to get more experience building an end to end data pipeline.
-I also used an opportunity to learn about different tooling in the modern data stack.
+I also used it as an opportunity to learn about different tooling in the modern data stack.
 For the scope of this project I wanted to limit the amount of stocks to only those in the S&P 500 index and I am only refreshing the data once a day after market close to get the most recent closing price.

 ##### **Data Pipeline Diagram**
 <a href="https://github.com/TylerHillery/Stock-Market-Data" target="_blank">